muziejus/javascripting-english-major/_chapters/environment.md

 more or less agnostically.
 Though it’d be nice if maybe it colored the text certain ways when writing JavaScript or HTML.
 But let’s not jump ahead.
 You’ve probably used a plain text editor before, most notably the Notes application on your smartphone.
-Every personal computer has some kind of plain text editor installed, but we’ll install one that runs on nearly any personal computer, Atom.
+But also when you send a text message or do nearly any typing on your phone, you’re using a text editor.
+All the same, every personal computer has some kind of plain text editor installed, but we’ll install one that runs on nearly any personal computer, Atom.

 ### Enter Atom

-[Atom](http://atom.io) is a fully-featured text editor that can also serve as an IDE.
+[Atom](http://atom.io) is a fully-featured text editor that can serve as an IDE.
 It also has Git (and GitHub) support built in.
 This makes sense; it’s part of the GitHub ecosystem.
 Atom is a serious program with lots and lots of features.
 I’ll only be teaching a few here, but I’ll also teach a few more as